rails/rails-contributors/doc/docker.md

 $ ...
 ```

+The command `docker/server staging` runs the application in `staging` mode.
+That is a production-like environment (`config/environments/staging.rb` is a symlink to `config/environments/production.rb`), but it uses the development database and serves static files.
+If there are changes that act differently in `development` and `production`, this execution mode may be useful for checking things up before deployment.

 If you modify the name mappings, hard-coded authors, etc., `docker/sync`
 updates the credits and it does so changing as little as possible.
 The command also accepts an optional argument `all`, which forces the recomputation of all assignments.
 This is handy when you've changed the heuristics, and it takes less than a full database rebuild, since it does not reimport the commits themselves (which is costly).